bash0/cewe2pdf/README.md

 There are many unsupported options, so an exact conversion cannot be guaranteed.
 The script is mostly based on reverse-engineering and guessing.
 It is not meeting any official specifications.
 So don't be surprised if one or another feature doesn't work.
 However, improvements are always appreciated.

+You will need underlying Cairographics (https://www.cairographics.org/) support installed on your machine for the handling of clip art.
+How you get this will depend on your platform, but if you have the GTK+ toolkit installed (https://www.gtk.org/docs/installations/) that should do it.

 tags: mcf2pdf, mcf_to_pdf, CEWE Fotobuch als pdf speichern, Fotobuch nach pdf exportieren, cewe Fotobuch pdf, mcf in pdf umwandeln, aus CEW-Fotobuch ein pdf machen, cewe Fotobuch pdf